 Chronic or long-term exposure to certain toxins and chemicals on the job can lead to lung diseases, even after decades of initial exposure.
 Some occupations present more at risk for occupational and interstitial lung disease than others, such as workers in factories, metal plating, machine part processing, steel plants, auto plants, oil refineries, wood processing plants, textile factories, and others with existing fumes and toxins in the workplace.

-Joe Lyon is a highly-rated Ohio Toxic Exposure lawyer and Workplace injury attorney representing plaintiffs nationwide in interstitial lung disease and occupational lung cancer claims.
+Joe Lyon is a highly-rated Ohio Toxic Exposure lawyer and Workplace injury attorney representing plaintiffs nationwide in lung disease and occupational lung cancer claims.

 Occupational Interstitial Lung Disease Lawsuits